Hendrix-CS/csci150/labs/doublets.md

 	def get_one_character() -> str:

 Replace your original `input` statement with a call to `get_one_character()`.
+Test it in the Python Console.
+Make sure it only allows single-character answers.
+Try testing it by typing the Enter key without any input: it should ask the user to try again in that case as well.

 Here is a continuation of our earlier example to show how the program should behave once you are using your function: